 After serving in both the Wisconsin State Assembly and State Senate, in 1984, Kleczka was elected to Congress and proudly served the constituents of Wisconsin’s Fourth District for 20 years.
 Throughout his career in elected office, Congressman Kleczka championed for working men and women and tirelessly advocated for our veterans and the elderly.
 While in Congress, Kleczka remained faithful to his constituents, returning to his district at least every other week, listening to his friends and neighbors in Wisconsin and helping them navigate challenging government bureaucracy.
 Kleczka retired from Congress in 2005 and passed away in 2017.

-Elizabeth Kay will become the youngest inductee into the St. Thomas More Alumni Hall of Fame.
+Elizabeth Kay has one of the most recognizable voices in the Milwaukee area.
 Co-host of The Morning Mix on 99.1 FM The Mix, Kay has won multiple awards for excellence in broadcasting, including the Wisconsin Broadcasters Association’s “Best Morning Show” in 2013 and 2019.
 She has also worked on-camera with FOX 6 News and WISN 12 News and has appeared on several talk shows, including Good Morning America, HBO’s Last Week Tonight With John Oliver and The Steve Harvey Show.